Kimdrello/RoboDKBuildingWithLego/README.md

 The RoboDK C++ API files can also be found in the link above, should you have any questions regarding API specific funtions.

-See files: mainwindow.cpp and duplobrick.h for the core work behind this project.
+See files: mainwindow.cpp (line 197 - 986) and duplobrick.h for the core work behind this project.